lightning/bolts/02-peer-protocol.md

   - if `tlvs` does not contain one of the tlv fields sent in `closing_complete`:
     - MUST ignore `closing_sig`.
   - if the signature field is not valid for the corresponding closing transaction specified in [BOLT #3](03-transactions.md#closing-transaction):
-    - MUST ignore `closing_complete`.
+    - MUST ignore `closing_sig`.
   - if the signature field is non-compliant with LOW-S-standard rule<sup>[LOWS](https://github.com/bitcoin/bitcoin/pull/6769)</sup>:
     - MUST either send a `warning` and close the connection, or send an `error` and fail the channel.
   - otherwise:
-    - MUST sign and broadcast the corrsponding closing transaction.
+    - MUST sign and broadcast the corresponding closing transaction.

 ### Rationale

 The close protocol is designed to avoid any failure scenarios caused by fee disagreement, since each side offers to pay its own desired fee.

-If one side has less funds than the other, it may choose to omit its own output, and in this case dust MUST be omitted, to ensure the resulting transaction can be broadcast.
+If one side has less funds than the other, it may choose to omit its own output, and in this case dust MUST be omitted, to ensure that the resulting transaction can be broadcast.

 The corner case where fees are so high that both outputs are dust is addressed in two ways: paying a low fee to avoid the problem, or using an OP_RETURN (which is never "dust").
+If one side chooses to use an `OP_RETURN` output, its amount must be 0 to ensure that the resulting transaction can be broadcast.

 Note that there is usually no reason to pay a high fee for rapid processing, since an urgent child could pay the fee on the closing transactions' behalf.
+If rapid processing is desired and CPFP is not an option, the closer can RBF its previous closing transactions by sending `shutdown` again.

-However, sending a new `shutdown` message overrides previous ones, so you can negotiate again (even changing the output address) if you want: in this case there's a race where you could receive a `closing_complete` for the previous output address, and the signature won't validate.
+Sending a new `shutdown` message overrides previous ones, so you can negotiate again (even changing the output address when `upfront_shutdown_script` was not negotiated) if you want: in this case there's a race where you could receive `closing_complete` for the previous output address, and the signature won't validate.
 In this case, ignoring the `closing_complete` is the correct behaviour, as the new `shutdown` will trigger a new `closing_complete` with the correct signature.
 This assumption that we only remember the last-sent of any message is why so many cases of bad signatures are simply ignored.

 If the closer proposes a transaction which will not relay (an output is dust, or the fee rate it proposes is too low), it doesn't harm the closee to sign the transaction.

 Similarly, if the closer proposes a high fee, it doesn't harm the closee to sign the transaction, as the closer is paying.

 There's a slight game where each side would prefer the other side pay the fee, and proposes a minimal fee.
 If neither side proposes a fee which will relay, the negotiation can occur again, or the final commitment transaction can be spent.
 In practice, the opener has an incentive to offer a reasonable closing fee, as they would pay the fee for the commitment transaction, which also costs more to spend.

 ## Normal Operation